Does training more frequently lead to bigger strength gains (part two)?

 What is the effect of frequency on strength gains in untrained subjects?

-The following long-term training studies have explored the effects of different volume-matched frequencies of training on strength gains in untrained subjects:
+The following long-term training studies have explored the effects of different volume-matched frequencies of training on strength gains in untrained subjects.
+The following table summarizes the results:

 Calder (1994) performed a 20-week investigation in 30 young women in 3 groups who performed either whole-body training, upper-lower split training or no training (a control).
 The whole-body group performed 4 upper (5 sets of 6 – 10RM) and 3 lower body (5 sets of 10 – 12RM) resistance exercises in single sessions twice a week.
 The upper-lower split group did the upper body exercises on 2 days a week and the lower body exercises on 2 other days of the week.
 The researchers reported that 1RM increased significantly in the arm curl, bench press and leg press exercises in both the whole-body training and upper-lower split training groups by 54% vs. 69%, 33% vs. 32%, and 21% vs. 22%.
 There was therefore no difference between the strength gains attained by the two groups.